leuty/eb-cosmo/README.md

 $ cd eb-cosmo
 ```
 where you can see that there are several easybuild (EB) config files.
-Two of them are for STELLA:
+Three of them are for STELLA:
 ```
 STELLA_CORDEX-CrayGNU-18.08-double.eb
 STELLA_CRCLIM-CrayGNU-18.08-double.eb
+STELLA_MASTER-CrayGNU-18.08-double.eb
 ```
 and the rest is for the C++ Dycore:
 ```